 It’s the most popular type.
 Based on any retro/modern motorcycle (like Honda CB, Hornet, Suzuki GS, Yamaha XS, BMW R-series etc).
 Younger than the above – but built with the same set of principles.
 Less strict about the donor bike and the general line of the thing (exception provided especially for Ducati and BMW).

 This is a term that is definitely not used enough.
-It’s a general term for customizing (ex. a motorcycle) and improving it with modern tech achievements.
-So installing better piggyback springs, stiffer front forks, modern rims with better tires… anything of this kind.
+It’s a general term for customizing (ex. a motorcycle) and improving it with modern tech available on the market.
+So installing better piggyback shocks, stiffer front forks, modern rims with better tires, DynaCoil ignition system, Motogadget M-Unit central computer to improve the loom… anything of this kind.

 And now it gets worse…